Vernon Brown (murderer): Ford trial

-Following the conclusion of his first trial, Brown was charged with the murder of Ford.
+Following the conclusion of his first trial, Brown was charged with the murder of Synetta Ford.
 While he admitted to killing her, this time he claimed that Ford had supposedly attacked him with a knife in an unprovoked attack, forcing him to grab a nearby cord and wrap it around her neck.
 In the ensuing struggle, he claimed that she was trying to stab him so frantically that she accidentally stabbed herself in the chest, before inflicting another fatal stab to the throat.
 His explanations were not believed, and he was thereafter found guilty of her killing as well.

 During the penalty phase, prosecutors brought one of Brown's stepsons to testify against him, all while Brown sat silently and listened.
 In the closing arguments, Assistant Attorney Robert L. Garrison urged the jurors to give the death penalty, calling Brown a "destroyer of children" who posed a danger to society.
 In the end, jurors concurred that the case warranted capital punishment and recommended a second death sentence, which was subsequently handed down.
 This decision was criticized by Brown's public defender, Karen Kraft, who claimed that she had been prevented from presenting a letter from Brown's brother, a platoon sergeant stationed in Saudi Arabia, which she believed could have convinced the jury to be more lenient with the sentencing.